MKM12345/Loader-for-a-game/README.md

 # Loader-for-a-game
 This is a project to make a simple but cool loader to come before a game.

+In this instance, I have made the loader come before a Space Invaders game, but you can swap it with anything.

 If You want to Know how to do that, just go to the "index.html" file.There, copy the code, paste it to any text editor/IDE.